 According to UNICEF data from 2007, Guatemala has the highest percentage of chronically malnourished girls and boys in Latin America, and the fourth highest in the world.
-Through this trip, you will create a beautiful space in a school which will contribute to feeding school children while imparting important techniques that they can bring back to their families and communities to improve food sovereignty and combat malnutrition.
+On these trips, our students and volunteers created beautiful spaces in a school which will contribute to feeding school children while imparting important techniques that they can bring back to their families and communities to combat malnutrition.

-The goal of this trip is to build a garden in a local school, alongside school children, in order to improve food sovereignty and combat malnutrition.
-It’s also a fabulous opportunity for cross-cultural interaction among students if you’re coming with a school group.
+We have built a dozen gardens in local schools, alongside school children, in order to improve food sovereignty in the area.
+It was also a great opportunity for cross-cultural interaction among students.

 - What the Guatemalan civil war was like, as told by a woman who lived through it.